 Ready to turn your paper into an article?
-Facilitated by Associate Professor of Religion Sarah Ruble, this workshop will help you turn an existing manuscript into a publishable piece.
+Consider signing up for the KCEL Summer Article Workshop!
+Facilitated by Associate Professor of Religion Sarah Ruble, this workshop will help you turn your data or an existing manuscript into a publishable piece.
 Over the summer you will develop a feasible work plan for your scholarship and engage in activities that address the necessary components in the academic publishing process.
 By participating in the workshop, you will be on track to submit an article to an editor at a journal of your choice by the end of summer.

 Previous Summer Workshops:

 - 2007 The Student as Scholar: Enhancing Research and Creative Practices